Concepts behind Redis Cloud Essentials

 While it is a design decision that Redis is a (mostly) single-threaded process and this does keep it extremely performant yet simple, there are times when clustering is advised.
 For Redis Cloud Essentials, it is advantageous and efficient to employ clustering to scale Redis databases when: The dataset is big enough that it would benefit from using the RAM resources of more than one server.
 We recommend sharding a dataset once it reaches the size of 25 GB (50 GB for RoF).

 Redis Cloud Essentials supports persisting your data to disk on a per-database basis and in multiple ways.
 Unlike a few cloud provider's Redis offerings, Redis Cloud Essentials has two options for persistence, Append Only File (AOF) and Snapshot (RDB), and in addition, data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
-This makes sure that no data is lost in case of a node failure event, as the new cloud instance will be attached to the existing persistent storage volume.
+This makes sure that no data is lost in case of a node failure event, as the new cloud instance is attached to the existing persistent storage volume.